-[Note: this page provides some general guidelines.
-For current guidelines and dates, refer to the google site for Bio 193 (Fall) or Bio 194 (Spring).]
+This page provides some general guidelines.
+For current guidelines and dates, refer to the google site for Bio 193 (fall) or Bio 194 (spring)

 Participation in either an independent senior research project (Biology 193-194 or 195-196) or clinic project is required of all senior biology majors.
 Our goal is to introduce you to the type of open-ended investigative work that is one of the primary activities of most professional biologists, and that attracted most of us to this field.
 We expect your senior research project to represent a significant and original piece of work that you will carry out independently.
 In the course of your project we expect you to experience and progress through the initial stages of project development and experimental design to collection and analysis of data, culminating in formal presentations of your results in both the written format of a journal article and in an oral presentation to an audience of peers.
 Your faculty research advisor can help guide your ideas and teach you techniques, but your project is ultimately your responsibility.
 The outcome of a senior research project varies, and whether or not you get “good” results depends as much on the nature of the project itself as on the effort you put into it.
 Nonetheless, in the past 5 years at least 5 HMC senior research projects in biology have resulted in journal publications (more are in the works!), and several have been presented as posters at national meetings of professional societies.

 During the course of the year, you will be asked to complete several exercises of the same sort professional biologists must carry out in the course of doing research.
 During the fall semester we will ask you to prepare a written research proposal in the format of a grant proposal, and to present that proposal orally to an audience of your peers.
 At the end of the second semester, we expect you to present the final results of your project in a written report that conforms to the standard format of a biological journal article.
 In addition, you will present your findings in a 15-min talk during HMC Presentation Days.